Hootone-health/Hootone-RAG/README_api_upload.md

 ## What We Built

-This project implements a production-ready PDF upload API with the following key accomplishments:
+This project implements a  PDF upload API with the following key accomplishments:

 ### Core Functionality